On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

 \subsection{Proof for the semi-infinite case}

 In this subsection, we verify the existence of the first diagram in Theorem \ref{theorem:comparison}.
-By Lemma \ref{lemma:order}, the well-definedness and the $J_{b}(K)$-equivariantness of horizontal maps are obvious.
-Note that for any $c \in\breve{K}$, there exists $A\in G(\breve{K})$ which is a diagonal, such that $g_{b,r}(cv)=g_{b,r}(v)A$.
-Moreover, the injectivity of the maps is obvious too.
+By Lemma \ref{lemma:order}, the well-definedness and the $J_{b}(K)$-{\cred equivariance} of {\cred the} horizontal maps are obvious.
+Note that for any $c \in\breve{K}$, {\cred there exists a diagonal matrix $A\in G(\breve{K})$ such that $g_{b,r}(cv)=g_{b,r}(v)A$.} Moreover, the injectivity of the maps is obvious too.
 In this section, we will prove the surjectivity in the first diagram.

 To begin with, we consider the bottom map of the first diagram.
-Take any element $gB(\breve{K})\in X_{w}^{(B)}(b)$, then $g^{-1}F(g)\in B(\breve{K})wB(\breve{K}).$ Replacing $g$ with a suitable representative, we may assume $g^{-1}F(g)\in wB(\breve{K}).$ Hence we have $g=F(g)C$ with
+Take any element $gB(\breve{K})\in X_{w}^{(B)}(b)$.
+Then $g^{-1}F(g)\in B(\breve{K})wB(\breve{K}).$ Replacing $g$ with a suitable representative, we may assume $g^{-1}F(g)\in wB(\breve{K}).$ Hence we have $g=F(g)C$ with

 Note that for $P\in G(\breve{K}),$ we have

 \begin{claim} Suppose that there exists a $P \in B(\breve{K})$ such that

 Then the bottom map of the first diagram in Theorem \ref{theorem:comparison} is surjective. \end{claim}